VCityTeam/UD-SV/LessonsLearned/WorkingWithLyonOpenData/Readme.md

 ## Single vintage difficulties

+### Data with buildingPart
+When running the splitCityGMLbuilding script with 3DUse, `<bldg:consistsOfBuildingPart/>` elements do not seem to be well parsed, see [issue 51](https://github.com/VCityTeam/3DUSE/issues/51)

 ### Data with some format error
 The following glitches might block your algorithms at parsing time (which is fine) but might also confuse any geometrical post-treatment